csecht/plot-einstein-jobs/README.md

       around to speed things up.
 For the typical job log, hundreds of thousands to millions of data points can be plotted.

-TIP: When selecting a plot from the checkbox, moving the mouse after clicking may be needed for the new plot to show up.
+The default configuration reads the job_log_einstein.phys.uwm.edu.txt file in its standard BOINC location.
+If you have changed the default location, or want to plot data from an archived job_logs file, then enter a custom file path in the provided plot_cfg.txt file.

 Using the navigation bar, plots can be zoomed-in, panned, restored to previous views, and copied to PNG files.
 When no navigation bar button is active, clicking on a cluster or single data point shows task names near the click coordinates.

-The "Log counts" button shows summary counts of all tasks, by Project.
+The "Log counts" button shows, in a pop-up window and in the Terminal, summary counts of all tasks, by Project.

-The default configuration reads the job_log_einstein.phys.uwm.edu.txt file in its standard BOINC location.
-If you have changed the default location, or want to plot data from an archived job_logs file, then enter a custom file path in the provided plot_cfg.txt file.
+The "About" button prints to Terminal a description of the program, version number, repository URL, and copyright and license information.

 ### Requirements:
 Python 3.7 or later, plus Matplotlib, Pandas, and Numpy.